The treatment for liver cancer depends on the stage of the condition. Treatment can include surgery and medication.

 - using heat to kill cancerous cells – known as microwave or radiofrequency ablation (RFA)

-If your cancer is at stage B or C, a cure is not usually possible.
+If your cancer is at stage B or C, a cure isn't usually possible.
 However, chemotherapy can slow the progression of the cancer, relieve symptoms, and prolong life for months or, in some cases, years.
-There is also a medication called sorafenib that can help prolong life.
+There's also a medication called sorafenib that can help prolong life.

-If your cancer is at stage D when diagnosed, it is usually too late to slow down the spread of the cancer.
+If your cancer is at stage D when diagnosed, it's usually too late to slow down the spread of the cancer.
 Instead, treatment focuses on relieving any symptoms of pain and discomfort you may have.

 The main treatment options for liver cancer are discussed in more detail below.

 If damage to your liver is minimal and the cancer is contained in a small part of your liver, it may be possible to remove the cancerous cells during surgery.
 This procedure is known as surgical resection.

 As the liver can regenerate itself, it may be possible to remove a large section of it without seriously affecting your health.
 However, in the majority of people with liver cancer, their liver's regenerative ability may be significantly impaired and resection may be unsafe.

 Whether or not a resection can be performed is often determined by assessing the severity of your cirrhosis (scarring of the liver).